 Paying your employees accurately and on time is about more than being a good employer: It’s the law.
 Because your payroll expense is probably the largest expense you have, keeping track of it is vitally important.
 Below we’ll review how to calculate payroll, including gross wages, payroll taxes, and benefits.
 This will give you the tools you need to manage this large expense accurately and efficiently.

 Payroll is a catch-all term encompassing two distinct aspects of your financial responsibilities as an employer.

 The first is the sum total of all expenditures paid to your employees.
 For most employers, it can be broken down into three categories:

-- Benefits: This will be the portion paid by the employer.
+- Benefits: This will be the portion of any benefits paid by the employer.

-- Social Security, Medicare and Unemployment Taxes: Taxes can be federal, state or local, depending on jurisdiction.
+- Social Security, Medicare, and unemployment taxes: Taxes can be federal, state or local, depending on the jurisdiction.
 For payroll, this likely only includes an employee’s Social Security and Medicare contributions.

-The second is deducting the proper amount of an employee’s wages to satisfy his or her annual income tax, known from a small business owner’s perspective as an employee’s income tax deduction.
+The second element that goes into payroll is deducting the proper amount of an employee’s wages to satisfy his or her annual income tax.
+This is known from a small business owner’s perspective as an employee’s income tax deduction.

 Let’s take a look at expenditures first.

 Expenditures, which are your standard expenses as stated above, can be broken down into several categories.
 Ultimately these little pieces add up to the gross pay your employee or employees receive.
 Still, it’s easier to understand expenditures if you break it into these four separate categories.

 Remuneration, also known as compensation, is how your employees are paid.
 It varies based on employers, business types, and fee structures.
 Generally, the common wage structures are annual salary or hourly employees.
 There is also the chance of a base salary, plus commission, particularly in sales.